-The current Directors, N K Cayzer, Randal Dunluce (The Earl of Antrim), C Black, K Shanmuganathan, L Cooper (appointed 15 June 2022) and A Finn (appointed 13 July 2022), together with D Guthrie who resigned on 13 April 2022, were the only Directors who served during the year.
-During the period Viscount Dunluce succeeded to the title Earl of Antrim following the death of his father.
-Pursuant to Principle 23 of the AIC's Code of Corporate Governance which recommends that all directors should be subject to annual re-election by shareholders, all the members of the Board will retire at the AGM scheduled for 30 November 2022 and will offer themselves for re-election.
-Details of each Director's contribution to the long term success of the Company are provided on page 50.
+The current Directors, Randal Dunluce (The Earl of Antrim), C Black, K Shanmuganathan, L Cooper and A Finn, together with N Cayzer who retired on 30 November 2022, were the only Directors who served during the year.
+Pursuant to Principle 23 of the AlC's Code of Corporate Governance which recommends that all directors should be subject to annual re-election by shareholders, all the members of the Board will retire at the AGM scheduled for 5 December 2022 and, with the exception of the Earl of Antrim, will offer themselves for re-election.
+Details of each Director's contribution to the long term success of the Company are provided on page 49.